GeoTIFF/geotiff.io/README.md

 - Clip Raster by Another Raster
 - Creating new TIFF Files

+# Advanced Features
+Wondering how to auto-load a raster or adjust the resolution?
+Check out [ADVANCED_FEATURES.md](ADVANCED_FEATURES.md)

 ## Very Simple
 GeoTIFF.io redesigns the traditional GIS approach.
 No longer, must you learn buttonology, what every icon stands for and where to find it.
 GeoTIFF.io has a simple search interface where you can find everything you need.